 - Avoid lifestyle inflation as much as possible

-- Find ways to grow your income such as through a side gig
+- Find ways to make extra money through a side gig

 - Automate your investing so you don’t forget it

-If you’re in the enviable position of having additional income to invest in the stock market on top of your 401k, then the next (generally speaking) best options to look at would be a Roth IRA and then followed by a taxable brokerage account.
-If you’re looking for some options for online brokers, you can check out my online brokerage page for some of the companies I have personally used or have considerable experience with.
-You’re likely restricted to a handful of funds in your 401k, thus opening an IRA or taxable brokerage account instantly opens your investing options up and thus put you on better footing as you seek to build your investment portfolio.
+If you need some options for online brokers, you can check out my online brokerage page for some of the companies I have personally used or have considerable experience with.
+You’re likely restricted to a handful of funds in your 401(k), thus opening an IRA or taxable brokerage account instantly opens your investing options up and thus put you on better footing as you seek to build your investment portfolio.
 Regardless of whether you invest in your 401(k) or an online brokerage, take advantage of the free investment tools they offer to further investing education.

 Simplify Your Investing